 The modern-day prefecture was known as Hitachi Province (常陸国 Hitachi no Kuni) under the ancient provincial system (国軍 kokugun).
 The city of Mito (水戸) was the seat of an important branch of the Tokugawa family in the Edo Period (1600-1868) and became a centre of scholarship.
 The present prefectural name and boundaries were established in 1875 after the Meiji Restoration.

-The Kashima Coastal Industrial Region (鹿島臨海工業地帯 Kashima Kōgyō Chiiki) as well as the Tsukuba Academic New Town are large-scale projects that were launched in the 1960s and 70s.
+The Kashima Coastal Industrial Region (鹿島臨海工業地帯 Kashima Kōgyō Chiiki), as well as the Tsukuba Academic New Town, are large-scale projects that were launched in the 1960s and 70s.
 Tsukuba is now known as “Tsukuba Science City” (筑波研究学園都市 Tsukuba Kenkyū Gakuen Toshi) and is home to two universities, sixty national research facilities, and 240 private research facilities.
-In 2005, Tsukuba Station was connected to Akihabara Station in Tōkyō by the Tsukuba Express (TX), which covers the 58.3 kilometers between the two cities in forty-five minutes.
+In 2005, Tsukuba Station was connected to Akihabara Station in Tōkyō by the Tsukuba Express (TX), which covers the 58.3 kilometres between the two cities in forty-five minutes.

 - 2,903,925 residents (February 2017)

 - Population density: 476.40 inhabitants per square kilometre (February 2017)

 The capital Mito is famous for the Kairaku-en, one of Japan’s most famous gardens.
 Ibaraki features lakes, lagoons, sandy beaches, as well as one of Japan’s larger waterfalls, the Fukuroda Falls (袋田の滝 Fukurodanotaki), close to the hot spring resort of Fukuroda.